pavel-mironchik/fastai/README.md

 - Enrich `.fastai/conventions/` with your own coding guides, release checklists, and the ever-growing `lessons.md` so every run benefits from accumulated knowledge.
 - Add more project-specific commands (e.g., regression test suites or QA checklists) alongside the core trio.
 - Open an issue or PR if you discover improvements—the framework keeps evolving through real-world use.
+- Know when to scale up: Fast AI is intentionally lightweight.
+If your work grows into multi-team, multi-service programs with large release trains, switch to a heavier framework (or bespoke automation) that matches the new complexity.

 Happy shipping!
 Let the brief → plan → execute cadence help you deliver fast, consistent results.***